 Hourly labour costs

-- Data extracted in March 2016.
+- Data extracted in April 2017.
 Most recent data: Further Eurostat information, Main tables and Database.
+Next update of the article: April 2018

 When comparing labour cost estimates in euro over time, it should be noted that data for those Member States outside the euro area are influenced by exchange rate movements.